fhiso/sources-and-citations/citation-elements.md

 standard.

 A **datatype** is a *term* which serves as a formal description of the values that are permissible in a particular context.
+Being a *term*, a *datatype* is identified by a *term name* which is an IRI.
+The *term name* of a *datatype* is also referred to as a *datatype name*.

 A *datatype* has a **lexical space** which is the set of *strings* which are interpreted as valid values of the *datatype*.
 The definition of a *datatype* *shall* state how each string in its *lexical space* maps to a logical value, and state the semantics associated with of those values.

 {.note} This definition of a *datatype* is sufficiently aligned with XML Schema's notion of a simple type, as defined in